zhubao315/learn-agentic-ai/04_daca_agent_native_dev/03_dapr_intro/03_hot_reloading/readme.md

 - 1. Tilt FastAPI Hands On
 - 2. Tilt Dapr Hands On
 - 3. Tilt with a Microservice with Sidecar Hands On

+Install this [Tilt Extension](https://marketplace.cursorapi.com/items?itemName=tilt-dev.Tiltfile) and in IDE and start with the first step